SkoolNotes/Taproot/2020BIO101/KBxDeepLearningCOVIDForecasting.md

 3. Created a 14-day forecasting model for COVID-19

 2.  what data did they generate?
+	1. Generated a worldwide automatically updating dateset for COVID-19 with their automation technology

 3.  what does that data mean?